IQSS/dataverse/doc/release-notes/7502-more-mime-types.md

 ## Upgrade Steps

 In addition to mapping friendly names to these file types, the types are further mapped to aggregate file types facets on the homepage.
-This requires them to be reindexed to appear in the facet count.
+A full reindex is required for the facets to be refreshed.

 Kick off full reindex